rajsingh04/rajsingh04/readme.md

 - 🌱 I’m currently learning **Flutter,Nextjs and websockets,**

-- 👨‍💻 All of my projects are available at [www.linkedin.com/in/raj-singh18](www.linkedin.com/in/raj-singh18)

 - 💬 Ask me about **react, flutter and Nodejs**

 - 📫 How to reach me **rajsingh18904@gmail.com**